 I'm a photographer learning to improve the quality of my film and video.
 At the same time, I have a somewhat limited budget, like most enthusiast film makers.
 My goal in sharing info on gear is to help you get the best production value for reasonable prices and hopefully help you avoid some of the common mistakes (many of which I've already made).
 Cameras and Lenses:

+I upgraded to the GH5 from the GH4 which was my primary small video camera from May 2014 until May 2017.
 Before I received the Shogun in January 2015, I recorded 4:2:2 10 bit 4k footage from the GH4 to my Atomos Ninja 2 which results in a stunning HD image.
 This combination is great for almost any situation.
 The only downside is that the GH4 produces a rather noisy image in low-light/high ISO shooting situations.
-That's when I pull out the Nikon D750 or even a little Sony a6000.
+But the GH5 has addressed that quite nicely.

 Olympus 45mm f/1.8 Lens (GH4)--native m4/3 lens that I have for my Panasonic GH4 which means that it auto focuses on my GH4.
 Nice clean optics, fast aperture, plenty of nice bokeh--actually better than I expected, and a decent price.